0xCompute/rubidity/rubidity-classic/README.md

 # Rubidity Classic / O.G.
-Builder
+Contract Builder

 rubidity-classic gem - trying the impossible and square the circle, that is, a rubidity "classic / o.g." dsl builder generating rubidity "more ruby-ish" contract classes.